antonbabenko/pre-commit-terraform/README.md

         - --hook-config=--use-standard-markers=true     # Boolean.
 Defaults to true (v1.93+), false (<v1.93).
 Set to true for compatibility with terraform-docs
     ```

-4. If you'd like to use `terraform-docs` config, you must to provide it relative to git repo root path to hook:
+4. If you want to use a terraform-docs config file, you must supply the path to the file, relative to the git repo root path:

     ```yaml
     - id: terraform_docs